 Originally an add-on the Marketing Hub, the CMS has been available standalone since 2018.
 Now however, with the introduction of the CMS Hub, HubSpot has further strengthened and improved on the standalone CMS, creating a platform that can support the website ambitions of any business, from start-up to enterprise, and still comprising all the functionality required to create a high-performing, effective website that supports lead generation and business growth.

-When recommend the HubSpot CMS Hub, we are often asked what the specific benefits and advantages are for B2B demand generation, especially when compared with other, seemingly cheaper, solutions.
+When recommending the HubSpot CMS Hub, we are often asked what the specific benefits and advantages are for B2B demand generation, especially when compared with other, seemingly cheaper, solutions.
 Here's what we tell them.

 Benefits of the HubSpot CMS for B2B demand generation: